Galileo project: Earth's bow shock and the solar wind

-The opportunity was taken to conduct a series of experiments.
+The Earth encounters provided an opportunity for a series of experiments.
 A study of Earth's bow shock was conducted as Galileo passed by Earth's day side.
 The solar wind travels at 200 to 800 km/s and is deflected by Earth's magnetic field, creating a magnetic tail on Earth's dark side over a thousand times the radius of the planet.
 Observations were made by Galileo when it passed through the magnetic tail on Earth's dark side at a distance of 56000 km from the planet.
 The magnetosphere was quite active at the time, and Galileo detected magnetic storms and whistlers caused by lightning strikes.

-The NIMS was employed to look for mesospheric clouds, which are believed to be caused by methane released by industrial processes.
-Normally they are only seen in September or October, but Galileo was able to detect them in December, an indication of damage to Earth's ozone layer.
+The NIMS was employed to look for mesospheric clouds, which were thought to be caused by methane released by industrial processes.
+The water vapor in the clouds breaks down the ozone in the upper atmosphere.
+Normally the clouds are only seen in September or October, but Galileo was able to detect them in December, an indication of possible damage to Earth's ozone layer.

 Remote detection of life on Earth

-The astronomer Carl Sagan, pondering the question of whether life on Earth could be easily detected from space, devised a set of experiments in the late 1980s using Galileo's remote sensing instruments during the mission's first Earth flyby in December 1990.
+Carl Sagan, pondering the question of whether life on Earth could be easily detected from space, devised a set of experiments in the late 1980s using Galileo's remote sensing instruments during the mission's first Earth flyby in December 1990.
 After data acquisition and processing, Sagan published a paper in Nature in 1993 detailing the results of the experiment.
 Galileo had indeed found what are now referred to as the "Sagan criteria for life".
-These included strong absorption of light at the red end of the visible spectrum (especially over continents) which was caused by absorption by chlorophyll in photosynthesizing plants, absorption bands of molecular oxygen which is also a result of plant activity, infrared absorption bands caused by the ~1 micromole per mole (μmol/mol) of methane in Earth's atmosphere (a gas which must be replenished by either volcanic or biological activity), and modulated narrowband radio wave transmissions uncharacteristic of any known natural source.
-Galileo's experiments were thus the first ever controls in the newborn science of astrobiological remote sensing.
+These included strong absorption of light at the red end of the visible spectrum (especially over continents) by chlorophyll in photosynthesizing plants; absorption bands of molecular oxygen as a result of plant activity; infrared bands caused by the approximately 1 micromole per mole of methane (a gas which must be replenished by volcanic or biological activity) in the atmosphere; and modulated narrowband radio wave transmissions uncharacteristic of any known natural source.
+Galileo's experiments were thus the first scientific controls in the newborn science of astrobiological remote sensing.